 But then just before half-time Milan's front pair combined to give their side the lead.
 Robinho fed the ball to Ibrahimovic on the left, he took it past Reto Ziegler and sucked in Daniele Gastaldello, leaving Robinho with plenty of time once he received the return pass to pick his spot before smashing past Curci.

-It was nothing more than the away side deserved as they went in at the break 1-0 up.
+It was nothing more than the away side deserved as they went in at the break one-nil up.

 After the break Milan were still the more dominant side with Clarence Seedorf pulling the strings to begin with, but Sampdoria slowly edged into the game as Guido Marilungo and Pazzini started to ask the away defence some questions.

-The goal gave Samp reams of confidence as they looked to get at Milan's backline at every opportunity.
+As you would imagine the goal gave Samp reams of confidence as they looked to get at Milan's back line at every opportunity.
 They seemed to find an extra gear and forced Abbiati into another save from a Nicola Pozzi header.